silverwind/precompress/README.md

     -f, --follow             Follow symbolic links
-    -o, --outdir             Output directory, will preserve relative path structure -b, --basedir            Base directory to derive output path, use with --outdir -s, --silent             Do not print anything
+    -o, --outdir             Output directory, will preserve relative path structure -b, --basedir            Base directory to derive output path, use with --outdir -E, --extensionless      Do not output a extension, use with single --type and --outdir -s, --silent             Do not print anything
     -S, --sensitive          Treat include and exclude patterns case-sensitively -V, --verbose            Print individual file compression times